KennyKgr/Devops-Bootcamp/Project1/Devops Pj1.md

   my website was accessible via the domain name and it was yet

+  still unsecure,

-  still unsecure, Proceeded to install and request for an ssl/tls
+-Proceeded to install and request for an ssl/tls

 certificate installing with **sudo apt update**